Diet

 • Their diet should contain low fat and sugar content

-• Clean and fresh water
+• Clean, fresh water at all times

 What Are the Nutrients in Cantaloupe?